MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 The *pom.xml* file is the Maven project object model (POM) file that contains the configuration information for the project.
 The *pom-azure-identity.xml* file declares `azure-identity` dependency, which is used to authenticate to Azure services using Microsoft Entra ID.

 > [!NOTE]
-> This sample uses `azure-identity` library to authenticate to Azure SQL Database using Microsoft Entra authencitation, which is recommended for security considerations.
+> This sample uses `azure-identity` library to authenticate to Azure SQL Database using Microsoft Entra authentication, which is recommended for security considerations.
 If you need to use SQL authentication in your Liberty application, see [Relational database connections with JDBC](https://openliberty.io/docs/latest/relational-database-connections-JDBC.html) for more information.

 ### Build the project